SethRobinson/arduman/README.md

 # Ardu-man

-For Arduboy lib 1.2 and the consumer Arduboy device
+For Arduboy2 lib and the consumer Arduboy device

 It's Ardu-man!
 A game not completely dissimilar from pac-man.